-On 4 September 2020, the 20 visitor limit was lifted for open homes and auctions.
-This means that currently, landlords and real estate agents do not have to comply with the 20 visitor limit when holding an open home or auction at your house.
+Currently, landlords and real estate agents do not have to comply with the relevant visitor limit when holding an open home for sale or lease or auction at your house.
 However, if a real estate agent is engaged by your landlord to sell or lease your property, that agent must ensure that an auction, open house or other inspection or viewing of the property is conducted in compliance with a relevant COVID-19 Safety Plan.
 COVID-19 Safety Plans are used by real estate agencies and other businesses to ensure compliance with government health and safety guidelines during COVID-19.
 If the real estate agent does not have a COVID-19 Safety Plan they could be fined.
 See ‘COVID-19 Safety Plan’ below

 If you have health and safety concerns about an open home or auction being held at your house, you should follow these steps: